Air Leak Detection (ALD) & Stethoscope (ALS)

 The incoming goods inspection in a rental company for professional audio products (PA speakers, stage monitors…) is crucial to identify damage due to ageing or misuse.
 The ALS is a powerful tool to identify and localize such defects easily.
 Using noise insulated headphones the operator can test the equipment at critical playback levels with maximal sensitivity while protecting the ears.

 Detecting air leaks in large speaker systems with only one microphone suffers from acoustical shadowing of the high frequency leak noise.
-Locating multiple microphones around the device under test overcomes this problem and the complete surface can be covered for optimal leaks detection.
+Locating multiple microphones around the device under test overcomes this problem and the complete surface can be covered for optimum sensitivity.

-The Production Analyzer provides only two simultaneous input channels; therefore, a sequential measurement is required if multiple test microphones are used.
-In this example, four test microphones are switched by a multiplexer.
+Using microphone arrays, the number of simultaneous input channels is usually limited by the analyzer such as the KLIPPEL Production Analyzer.
+In this example, four test microphones are switched by a multiplexer for sequential testing.
 An additional microphone outside of the test chamber monitors ambient noise in parallel.
-The test chamber ensures a low average acoustical noise floor for maximal measurement sensitivity.
+The test chamber ensures a low acoustical noise floor for maximal measurement sensitivity while the microphone detects impulsive disturbance reliably.

 Using the KA3 hardware, a high number of input channels can be measured simultaneously using signal data sharing feature.
 The QC software currently supports measuring with four acoustical microphones at the same time.
 In case ambient noise is measured (recommended), three other microphone channels are available that may be connected to the Laser Card (IEPE microphones) or the XLR Card (48V microphones or IEPE using XLR-BNC adaptor).
 The stimulus signal is played back only once by the source ALD task which is recording all input signals.
 The receiver tasks only process the microphone signals recorded by the source tasks in order to generate the test results and verdicts for all microphones.